TL;DR

 Who this is for

 Anyone who already uses ChatGPT on a laptop and feels mobile is a downgrade.
-It is — for some workflows.
-For others (capture, in-the-moment questions, voice loops while walking) the phone is the better device.
-The goal is to know which is which.
+It is — for long-form writing and side-by-side reading.
+For others (capture, in-the-moment questions, voice loops while walking or driving) the phone is the better device.
+The goal is to know which is which, so you stop fighting the small screen and start using it where it actually beats a laptop.

 - You just thought of something and need to capture it before it evaporates.